 There are two main species of coffee: Arabica and Robusta.
-We stick to the higher quality Arabica beans.
-Great Arabica grows equatorially, between the tropics of Capricorn and Cancer, starting around 800 meters above sea level.
-We source from Africa, Latin America, and Oceania, where coffee cherries are hand-picked and processed before they come to us to be roasted, ground, and brewed to perfection.
+We stick to the higher quality Arabica beans which are grown equatorially, between the tropics, from around 800 - 2300 meters above sea level (MASL).
+We source from Africa, Latin America, and Oceania, where coffee cherries are hand-picked and processed before they come to us to be roasted to perc-fection!

-High-altitude coffees tend to taste more dynamic.
-This has a lot to do with temperature.
-Low-grown coffees see more heat and less cloud cover, so they ripen faster.
-Coffees grown at higher altitudes see more varied temperatures and sporadic cloud coverage; they have to fight to survive.
+Understanding how elevation contributes to flavor is helpful in choosing a coffee that's right for you.
+On our labels, we present the elevation in meters above sea level (MASL).
+Low-grown coffees see more heat and less cloud cover, and in turn ripen faster.
+High-altitude coffees see more varied temperatures and sporadic cloud coverage; they have to fight to survive.
 This slow, tenuous ripening often makes for some wild tasting notes.

 Our goal is to honor the farmers who produce these amazing coffees by roasting each batch with great care.
 Dynamic flavor is not inherent in green coffee – it’s latent.
 With that in mind, we create individual roast profiles to ensure we realize the maximum flavor potential for each coffee.
 We taste our production roasts constantly to ensure quality and consistency.
 The bottom line: we don’t buy, roast, or sell coffee we’re not totally bananas about.